 Financial statements of domestic (US) Securities and Exchange Commission (SEC) registrants are required to be prepared in accordance with US GAAP.
 Foreign private issuers may include in their filings with the SEC financial statements prepared in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB) without reconciliation to US GAAP.

 In general, a corporate reorganisation involving a merger, acquisition, or consolidation is a taxable event under the general recognition provisions of the Code.
 However, a corporate reorganisation that meets certain statutory and judicial requirements may qualify as a tax-free transaction, with gain or loss generally not recognised at the corporate or shareholder levels.
 In those cases, gains and losses are deferred to a later date through carryover basis and holding period mechanisms.

 Foreign Account Tax Compliance Act (FATCA)

 Multinational enterprises that are withholding agents were already obligated to report, withhold, and document payees, but FATCA requires changes to these activities.
-FATCA mandates that multinational businesses evaluate entity payees differently, engage in withholding on certain gross proceeds transactions (30% US WHT will apply to any gross proceeds from the sale or other disposition after 31 December 2018 of any property of a type that can produce certain US-source income, a change from historic processes), as well as report different information to the IRS.
+FATCA mandates that multinational businesses evaluate entity payees differently, engage in withholding on certain gross US-source payments, as well as report different information to the IRS.
 Note that recently proposed regulations eliminate the obligation to impose FATCA withholding on gross proceeds from the sale of assets that produce US-source interest or dividends.
 Treasury and the IRS cite complexity and the impact of FATCA Intergovernmental Agreements on compliance as reducing the need to impose withholding on gross proceeds.
 Withholding agents are permitted to rely on the proposed regulations immediately (Reg-132881-17 published December 2018).